 MCP serverTools

-The Extentos MCP server's discovery tools — getPlatformInfo (returns the static platform catalog of vendor capabilities, library version, and spec schema) and getExampleSpec (retrieves one of 8 canonical reference patterns for studying complex spec compositions).
+The Extentos MCP server's discovery + reference tools — getPlatformInfo (the static catalog of vendor capabilities), getCapabilityGuide (per-feature Kotlin + Swift call shape with gotchas), and getCodeExample (full canonical compositions for the common voice-glasses patterns).
 These are the first calls an AI agent makes in any new task — cheap, all local, no side effects, no meter cost.

-The two discovery tools answer "what does Extentos offer for this target?" before any project mutation.
-Both are pure-read, no side effects, no state changes, and don't count against the simulator-event meter.
+Three discovery + reference tools answer "what does Extentos offer for this target?" and "how do I actually call it?" before any project mutation.
+All three are pure-read, no side effects, no state changes, and don't count against the simulator-event meter.

-For your installed agent: these tools are invoked directly via the MCP — once the server is registered with your agent, it calls getPlatformInfo or getExampleSpec and gets live, structured responses.
+For your installed agent: these tools are invoked directly via the MCP — once the server is registered with your agent, it calls getPlatformInfo / getCapabilityGuide / getCodeExample and gets live, structured responses.
 This page exists so an agent evaluating Extentos pre-install can see the tool surface, and so human developers and search engines can find the documentation outside an MCP context.
 The live MCP response is authoritative; the parameter tables and example responses below are illustrative.

 getPlatformInfo

-Returns the static platform catalog — library version, vendor capabilities, and (on demand) the AppSpec JSON Schema.
+Returns the static platform catalog — library version + the list of SDK capabilities the glasses expose (audio.transcriptions, audio.recordDiscrete, audio.speak, camera.capturePhoto, camera.videoFrames, audio.audioChunks, toggles, connection.state, …).
 The right first call for any new task.

 When to use

-• At session start, before any spec work
+• At session start, before scaffolding or writing handler code

 • When the agent needs to know which capabilities a vendor supports

-• When the agent is building a compatibility table or capability check
+• When the agent is building a capability declaration for the manifest

 When NOT to use